AuDigitalHealth/ci-fhir-r4/pages/EventSummary/_includes/patient-ident-1-intro.md

         <td></td>
         <td></td>
         <td></td>
-        <td>No element sent, as per the guidance in the <a href="http://hl7.org/fhir/patient-definitions.html#Patient.communication">Comments field</a> of the Patient.communication element</td>
+        <td>No element sent, as per the guidance in the <a href="http://hl7.org/fhir/patient-definitions.html#Patient.communication">Comments</a> of Patient.communication</td>
       </tr>
       <tr>
         <td>Preferred language is other than English</td>